-Nearby hikes to enjoy include Graveyard Fields Loop (includes a waterfall), Devils Courthouse, and Looking Glass Rock overview.
+Nearby hikes to enjoy include Graveyard Fields Loop (which includes a waterfall), Devils Courthouse, and Looking Glass Rock Overview.

 If you are near Pisgah National Forest, some other popular places to visit nearby that are also beautiful in fall include Lake Lure near Chimney Rock State Park and DuPont State Forest, which also offers a handful of waterfalls.

-The 3 most popular falls being Hooker Falls, High Falls, and Tripple Falls.
+The 3 most popular falls are Hooker Falls, High Falls, and Tripple Falls.

 Additionally, enjoy apple picking in NC near Hendersonville, one of North Carolina’s top apple-producing counties.
 Some of the best places to explore the apple orchards include Grandad’s Apples, Sky Top Orchard, and Justus Orchard.